Psalm 105 – The LORD’s Blessings on His Covenant People

 And do My prophets no harm.”

 a.
 When they went from one nation to another: The patriarchs had their seasons of wandering.
 Abraham came from Ur of the Chaldeans (Genesis 11:31-12:4) and journeyed to Egypt (Genesis 12:10-20).
-Jacob also lived for many years in Chaldea (Genesis 29:1).
+Jacob also lived for many years with Laban in the land of the people of the East (Genesis 29:1).

 b.
 He permitted no one to do them wrong: In all their wanderings among the nations, God protected them.
-He even rebuked kings for their sakes (Genesis 12:17-20 and Genesis 26 are examples of this).
+He even rebuked kings for their sakes (for example, Genesis 12:17-20 and Genesis 26).

 i.
 “Destitute as they were of earthly help, the mightiest kings could not hurt them.”
 (Horne)